Skip to main content

 Test levels (where executed)

-• Unit: Dev (CI pipeline).
+• Unit: Development Environment.
 Fast verification of pure functions and internal logic.
+Logs are manually uploaded to S3 (01_development_verification/unit_tests/).

-• Integration-Service: Dev (CI pipeline).
+• Integration-Service: Development Environment.
 Service-to-service and persistence integration.
+Logs are manually uploaded to S3 (01_development_verification/integration_tests/).

-• System-API: Pre.
+• System-API: Preproduction Environment.
 End-to-end API contract, workflows, security controls, and response schema verification.
+Results are indexed in TestRail and evidence is stored in S3 (02_software_verification/).

-• Purpose: Operational verification of the deployed production release (installation/readiness/controls).
+• Purpose: Operational verification of the deployed production release (installation, readiness, and security controls).

 • Inputs: Controlled, non-identifying test data only.